 At this point, you need to check your seamless gutter systems and downspouts.
 The problem is that if you don’t clear all the leaves out of these, water accumulates in them and then freezes.
 As a minimum, this will damage your gutters, and in the worst case the ice will back up into your roof and cause some real damage which will end up needing a roof replacement by the best roofing contractors.
 While we’re on the topic of your roof, also check it for any damaged or missing shingles, and replace them if needed with the help of a Residential Shingle Roofing Replacement service.
-This will prevent further damage to your roof during the winter, and will also stop water from leaking into your attic when the snow starts to melt in the spring.
+This will prevent further damage to your residential roofing during the winter, and will also stop water from leaking into your attic when the snow starts to melt in the spring.
+Also, replacing your roofing material with an architectural sheet metal that is lightweight and strong can help improve your home’s image and functionality.

 Finally, head back into your house.
 It’s time to see if there’s anything you need to do to improve the efficiency of your duct system.
 Take out the heat vent covers and vacuum out any dust or debris so that you get a good, strong airflow.
 You may also need to adjust the dampers to make sure that heat is evenly distributed around your house.
 Finally, go down to the basement, and see if your duct work is taped at the joints and wrapped with insulation.
 If it isn’t, then do this – it’s not expensive, and it will save you a ton of money on your heating bill.